Guaranteeing Your Dog a Lifetime of Health & Happiness

 - Spay or neuter your dog.
 He’ll be friendlier, healthier, and more focused on hanging out with the family than marking his territory, mating, roaming, or reproducing.

-- Enroll in a good positive, reward–based training course.
+- Enroll in a good training program.
 Formal training is fun for your dog, teaches her how to behave, and will encourage her to bond with you.